QuantitativeEcologyLab/ndvi-stochasticity/to-do.md

 # for publication
 - add a title in each figure caption
 - update graphical abstract to use static rasters of mean NDVI and DENVar ( https://www.sciencedirect.com/journal/remote-sensing-of-environment/publish/guide-for-authors#toc-27)
-- update grahpical abstract to use robinson projection in panels B and C
+- update graphical abstract to use robinson projection in panels B and C
 - include a concise, descriptive caption for each supplementary file describing its content
 - Abbreviate journal names according to the List of Title Word Abbreviations (LTWA)?
 - review autor checklist: https://www.sciencedirect.com/journal/remote-sensing-of-environment/publish/guide-for-authors